fenrisis/quiz_project3/README.md

     Users can create accounts, log in, and access specific functionalities based on their roles.
     Administrators have additional privileges, such as creating quizzes and viewing quiz results.
     User authentication and authorization add complexity to the project, ensuring secure access and tailored experiences for different user groups.
-    Dynamic Quiz Interface:

--The quiz-taking interface  generates questions and answer options based on the selected quiz.
+- Dynamic Quiz Interface: The quiz-taking interface  generates questions and answer options based on the selected quiz.
     Users can navigate through the quiz, select answers, and receive immediate feedback.
     The dynamic nature of the quiz interface, with its real-time updates answers, enhances the user experience and showcases the project's complexity.
     Timer Functionality: